Have you ever wondered when were cameras invented?

 One of the most significant breakthroughs in the history of camera technology was the switch from plates to photographic film.
 At first, George Eastman manufactured paper film – which later turned into celluloid.
 With this invention, he developed the first film camera called Kodak, available in 1888.

-The Kodak was a box camera with a fixed-focus lens.
+The Kodak was a box camera with a fixed-focus lens and was the world’s first camera that used film.
 It was preloaded with a 100 exposure film.
 Once used, it would be sent back to the company to be developed and loaded with a new film.
 The advertising copy read, “You press the button; we do the rest”, which turned it into the first consumer camera in history.